-Whatever facts are presented at the public hearing on this proposed amendment of the Zoning Atlas should be taken into account in the decision-making.
-The hearing provides the public an opportunity to participate in the review and decision-making process.
+The public hearing provides an opportunity for interested persons to participate.
+Whatever facts are presented at the public hearing on this proposed amendment of the Zoning Atlas should be considered in the review and decision-making process.

 4. Staff Review